-Article 4 Political and Military Offenses
+Political and Military Offenses

-Extradition shall not be granted if the offense for which extradition is requested is a political offense.

-- 2. For the purposes of this Treaty, the following offenses shall not be considered political offenses: - (a) a murder or other violent crime against a Head of State of one of the Parties, or of a member of the Head of State's family; - (b) an offense for which both Parties have the obligation pursuant to a multilateral international agreement to extradite the person sought or to submit the case to their competent authorities for decision as to prosecution; - murder, manslaughter, malicious wounding, or inflicting grievous bodily harm; - (d) an offense involving kidnapping, abduction, or any form of unlawful detention, including the taking of a hostage; - (e) placing or using an explosive, incendiary or destructive device capable of endangering life, of causing substantial bodily harm, or of causing grievous property damage; and - (f) an attempt or a conspiracy to commit, participation in the commission of, aiding or abetting, counseling or procuring the commission of, or being an accessory before or after the fact to any of the foregoing offenses.

-- 3. Notwithstanding the terms of paragraph 2 of this Article, extradition shall not be granted if the executive authority of the Requested State determines that the request was politically motivated. - 4.
+- 1. Extradition shall not be granted if the offense for which extradition is requested is a political offense. - 2.
+For the purposes of this Treaty, the following offenses shall not be considered political offenses: - (a) a murder or other violent crime against a Head of State of one of the Parties, or of a member of the Head of State's family; - (b) an offense for which both Parties have the obligation pursuant to a multilateral international agreement to extradite the person sought or to submit the case to their competent authorities for decision as to prosecution; - murder, manslaughter, malicious wounding, or inflicting grievous bodily harm; - an offense involving kidnapping, abduction, or any form of unlawful detention, including the taking of a hostage; - (e) placing or using an explosive, incendiary or destructive device capable of endangering life, of causing substantial bodily harm, or of causing grievous property damage; and - a conspiracy or attempt to commit any of the foregoing offenses, or participation in the commission of such offenses. - 3.
+Notwithstanding the terms of paragraph 2 of this Article, extradition shall not be granted if the executive authority of the Requested State determines that the request was politically motivated. - 4.
 The executive authority of the Requested State may refuse extradition for offenses under military law that are not offenses under ordinary criminal law.